-In this tutorial we will show you how to install LimeSurvey on Ubuntu 18.04 LTS.
-For those of you who didn’t know, LimeSurvey (formerly PHPSurveyor) is an open source online survey application.
-It has been widely used by many big industries to create the survey tasks.
-It has many powerful features like creating dynamic fields for survey.
-Supports multilingual, defines userroles, user groups and the more it has been integrated into various CMS.
-The limesurvey team provides the commercial for those who are seeking.
+In this tutorial, we will show you how to install LimeSurvey on Ubuntu 18.04 LTS.
+For those of you who didn’t know, LimeSurvey (formerly PHPSurveyor) is an open-source online survey application.
+It has been widely used by many big industries to create survey tasks.
+It has many powerful features like creating dynamic fields for surveys.
+Supports multilingual, define user roles, user groups, and the more it has been integrated into various CMS.
+The LimeSurvey team provides the commercial for those who are seeking.
 As well as community support for its users.

 Install LimeSurvey on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 apt-get commands in the terminal.

 Step 2.
 Install LAMP (Linux, Apache, MariaDB and PHP) server.

 A Ubuntu 18.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install all required PHP modules: